Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often.
 If you feel something wrong, you should consult the administer personnel about the RedHat Linux/Intel's compiler.
-(The RedHat Linux/NEC compiler seems to have bugs at a large number of atoms, which may be fixed.
+(The RedHat Linux/NEC compiler after last fall seems to be buggy at a large number of atoms, which may be fixed.
-The parallel Siesta code hasn't a problem.)
+Contrarily, the parallel Siesta-4.1b code hasn't a problem.)

 ### Execution Scripts ###